kpassapk/blog/content/posts/google.md

 in this domain, after all: a _roadmap_ expresses the "what"; _agile_ is the "how".

-Stay cynical with me for a just a second longer: what if OKRs are in fact a subtle and careful ploy to keep startups off balance?
+Stay cynical with me for a just a second longer.
+What if OKRs are in fact a subtle and careful ploy to keep startups off balance?
 Always failing because they are trying to do too much; always feeling bad they can't actually be like the big-G?
 GG, Google, gotta hand it to you.